Brum3ns/Golang-request-template/README.md

 # Usage

+**Run the script**
-**Run the script (Recommend: "./ReqGolang_module.go" since it's will save you time ;)** `Golang:  go run ReqGolang_module.go`
+`Golang:  go run ReqGolang_module.go`
 `Bash:    ./ReqGolang_module.go`

-**Display help menu and user parse arguments (OPTIONS):**
+**Display built in help menu**
 `./ReqGolang_module.go -h`

 # How to continue and add your own code to it
 All Function, Struct, Variables etc...
-Are well commented and explain deep what they do and why.
-To start add your own code.
-You will first just configure the basics that is already done inside the script.
-This include/if prefered custom "Banner", "HTTP Client", "User parse arguments (OPTIONS)" and some Struct.
-Don't worry if it sounds a lot.
+Are well commented and explained deeply.
+Start by configuring the basics.
+This include/if prefered custom "Banner", "HTTP Client" and new "*User parse arguments*" (OPTIONS)

-**All can be found inside your IDE by using (CTRL + F) and search for comments that include: [CUSTOMIZE]** This comments will explain what you can add/adjust to make the script more suitabe for you.
+**All can be found inside your IDE by using (CTRL + F) and search for comments that include: [CUSTOMIZE]** This comments will explain what you can add/adjust to make the script more suitabe for your development.